radiomicsgroup/radiomicsgroup.github.io/content/team/julia.md

 heroBackground: 'team/team2.jpg'
 alumni: false
 ---
-Júlia is a biomedical engineering alumni who joined the Radiomics group in 2022.
+Júlia is a biomedical engineering student who joined the Radiomics group in 2022.
 She was granted with a BBVA Summer Internship to develop a CT-based signature to classify colorectal cancer patients into further subtypes in the framework of the EU-funded COLOSSUS project.